tomOfBerlin/observable/README.md

 ```
 <br>

-In react you can specify the getter to be used - the same observable can have multiple getters
+In react you can specify the getter to be used - the same observable can have unlimited getters
 ```jsx
 [hello, setHello] = helloObservable.reactUseState({'getter': 'getUpper'});
 ```